k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 2. Expand the entry with the extension name.

-3. Click the arrow aside the install command action or right-click and from the open menu click on Run
+3. Click the **install** command; you can either click the arrow aside it or right-click it and then select ‘Run’.

      ![](images/web/29_npm_install.png)